 On your furniture, that is.
 When you can see more of the floor, a room feels larger.
 So a couch, dresser, or cabinet with legs will look less bulky and make the space feel more open.

 A mirror reflects and enhances light, the view out a window, and the size of your rooms.
-Trick your eyes into thinking you're looking farther than you actually are with mirrored closet doors, a large bathroom mirror, or a mirror in your entry or dining area.
+Trick your eyes into thinking you're looking farther than you actually are by adding a large mirror to any room.

-Light colors (especially cool tones like white, gray, green, or blue) create a sense of openness, and eggshell or satin paint finishes will add a subtle sheen that bounces more light around the room.
+Light colors (especially cool tones like white, gray, green, or blue) create a sense of openness, and an eggshell or satin finish will add a subtle sheen that bounces more light around the room.

 Paint walls, ceiling, and trim the same or a similar color throughout the house.
 This creates a seamless look so your eye doesn't stop to measure where one surface ends and another begins.
 If you want to use wallpaper, choose a focal wall and a large-scale print.